-While some choose to slide down mountainsides on downhill skis and snowboards or skate through open meadows on cross country skis, visitors will find many opportunities to get outside and enjoy winter in the Berkshires of Western Massachusetts.
+While some choose to slide down mountainsides on downhill skis and snowboards or skate through open meadows on cross-country skis, visitors will find many opportunities to get outside and enjoy winter in the Berkshires of Western Massachusetts.
 Whether Old Man Winter graces us with plentiful snow or it ends up being a leaner snow year, the hundreds of miles of hiking trails throughout the Berkshire Mountains provide seemingly endless routes for winter hiking and snowshoeing.
-For experienced hikers, winter hiking and snowshoeing only requires a little extra gear and knowledge, and those new to winter exploration, will find plenty of gentle terrain to get the experience they need for longer hikes.
+For experienced hikers, winter hiking and snowshoeing only require a little extra gear and knowledge, and those new to winter exploration will find plenty of gentle terrains to get the experience they need for longer hikes.
 Whatever your experience, get out there and discover what winter in these hills and mountains has to offer.

 Do I Need Snowshoes?

 Snowshoes are often a necessity from January through early March, especially in the higher terrain.
 Once the snowpack exceeds a foot, snowshoes will make for easier travel and reduce damage to the trail underneath.
 If you’re unsure of how deep the snowpack is, call one of the local outfitters in the Berkshires for tips.
 Arcadian Shop in Lenox and Berkshire Outfitters in Adams both offer snowshoe rentals if you find the snowpack is too deep.
 Whether you use snowshoes or decide to hike with only your boots, it is a good idea to pack some form of crampon or ice cleats as you will most likely encounter an icy spot or two along the trail.

 Winter Hikes and Snowshoeing for Beginners